 About

-Black holes are the most amazing macroscopic objects in the universe.
+Black holes are the most enigmatic macroscopic objects in the universe.
 According to Einstein’s General Relativity, their exterior is extremely simple, while their interior holds the failure of the underlying theory.
-There are thus strong reasons to tests black hole spacetimes, an endeavor made possible by gravitational-wave astronomy.
-Black hole spectroscopy using gravitational waves is an active field of research, which witnessed a number of important results in the last few years.
+There are thus strong reasons to investigate in-depth black hole spacetimes, an endeavor made observationally possible by gravitational-wave astronomy.
+Black hole spectroscopy through gravitational waves is an active field of research, which witnessed a significant number of important results in the last few years.

-Ringdown inside and out will gather some of the world experts in numerical relativity, black hole perturbation theory and data analysis to discuss the status of the field and prospects ahead.
-The meeting, organised by the Strong group at the Niels Bohr Institute, will take place at the Danish Architectural Center from August 22 to August 24 (ending at lunchtime), 2024.
+Ringdown Inside & Out will gather some of the world experts in numerical relativity, black hole perturbation theory and data analysis to discuss the status of the field, prospects ahead and unresolved fundamental questions.
+The meeting, organised by the Strong group at the Niels Bohr Institute, will take place at the Danish Architectural Center from August 22 to August 24, 2024.

 About the Niels Bohr Institute